Use Logstash for data streaming

 Prerequisites

-• The log format of your source application is supported by a Logstash input plugin or is easy to parse—for example, NGINX access logs.
+• The log format of your application is supported by a Logstash input plugin or is easy to parse, such as NGINX logs.

-• You need to auto-create and populate partitions based on log content.
+• You want to automatically create partitions and import data based on log content.

-1. Download the logstash-output-maxcompute 1.1.0 gem and place it in the Logstash root directory (%logstash%).
+1. Download the logstash-output-maxcompute plugin from the logstash-output-maxcompute plugin download link and place it in the %logstash% root directory of Logstash.

 bin\logstash-plugin install logstash-output-maxcompute-1.1.0.gem